stedesDev/trading-bot/README.md

 # trading-bot
-A trabing base on the 4 indicators MA-EMA-RSI-Stoch
+A trading bot/app base on the 4 indicators MA-EMA-RSI-Stoch